recherche:projets:halmstad:visitedemorais:cv

 === PAST RESEARCH === | === PAST RESEARCH === | ||

-1) how should a database-centric system architecture be designed to support smart home environments and AAL applications? and | 1) how should a database-centric system architecture be designed to support smart home environments and AAL applications? and | ||
+1) how should a database-centric system architecture be designed to support smart home environments and AAL applications? | 1) how should a database-centric system architecture be designed to support smart home environments and AAL applications? | ||

 2) how should the functional and non-functional requirements of smart environments in a database management system be accommodated? | 2) how should the functional and non-functional requirements of smart environments in a database management system be accommodated? | ||